Over 1 day

 It may take several tries to get a good bond.
 Once you gain confidence and experience, work on your actual copper pipe project.

-Clean the Inside of the Pipe
+Prepare the Pipe and Clean Inside of the Pipe Fitting

 Clean the pipe by removing any burrs.
 Deburring a pipe means cleaning off the tiny irregularities and bumps, known as burrs.
 Reaming and deburring are the same thing.